 • Controlling, demanding, or confronting people

-Challenge and variation.
-Opportunity to act on their values.
-Freedom to incorporate and internalize music, rhythm, color, and texture into their life.
+ISFPs need challenge and variation, and the opportunity to act on their values.
+They thrive when given the freedom to incorporate and internalize music, rhythm, color, and texture into their life.

 ISFPs are people of few words, intensely loyal to friends and family and to the causes for which they stand—although this loyalty manifests itself much more in deeds than in words, as they are very private.